yozorajs/yozora/packages/core-tokenizer/README.md

 This phase contains the following lifecycle method (see [parse-block][lifecycle-parse-block] for the complete type definitions):

 - `parse`: Convert a list of Block Tokens into Yozora AST nodes.
+The core parser resolves nested tokens iteratively in post-order before invoking this hook.
+Use the hook's `ctx.getChildren(token)` argument to read a token's parsed child nodes.

 ---